 The final framework of the parental involvement framework proposed by cis in collaboration with the community.
 Epstein et al., (2002) The main idea about collaborating with the community is identifying and working with communities around the school environment to strengthen school programs, family practices, and student development.
 Aura Sukma Insani Bilingual Kindergarten held a program called eco-enzyme.
 Based on interviews with the school principal, the program was not officially programmed by the school.
 This program is carried out at the initiative of parents.
 The program was born from the idea of parents developing eco-enzymes.
 Eco Enzymes are carried out by utilizing leftover food into something useful such as disinfectants, hand sanitizers and cleaners.
 Parents who develop eco-enzymes invite teachers to learn how to make eco-enzymes and sort food waste.
-Even though this program act as eco-enzyme practitioners and can be called a community from outside the school.
+Even though this program was not programmed by the school, the program has been carried out.
+Parents in this program act as eco-enzyme practitioners and can be called a community from outside the school.
 Thus, the program involves the community in the eco-enzyme program as a source of eco-enzyme steps.
 If this program is already being carried out with students, it will give students a real experience that may be important in the future.